hasenhuettl/unlocking-the-future/README.md

 Replace API key in `/var/www/node/sso-api/.env`

-Replace RootCA password in `/var/www/credentials.env`
+Replace environment vars in `/var/www/credentials.env` (can be any string)